Warren Buffett: Taxes

-Buffett stated that he only paid 19 percent of his income for 2006 ($48.1 million) in total federal taxes (due to their source as dividends and capital gains), while his employees paid 33 percent of theirs, despite making much less money.
-"How can this be fair?"
-Buffett asked, regarding how little he pays in taxes compared to his employees.
-"How can this be right?"
-He also added, "There's class warfare, all right, but it's my class, the rich class, that's making war, and we're winning."
-After Donald Trump accused him of taking "massive deductions," Buffett countered, "I have copies of all 72 of my returns and none uses a carryforward."
+Buffett stated that he only paid 19% of his income for 2006 ($48.1 million) in total federal taxes (due to their source as dividends and capital gains) while his employees paid 33% of theirs, despite making much less money.
+Regarding how little he pays in taxes compared to his employees, he said, "How can this be fair?
+How can this be right?
+There's class warfare, all right, but it's my class, the rich class, that's making war, and we're winning."
+After Donald Trump accused him of taking "massive deductions", Buffett countered, "I have copies of all 72 of my returns and none uses a carryforward."

 Buffett favors the inheritance tax, saying that repealing it would be like "choosing the 2020 Olympic team by picking the eldest sons of the gold-medal winners in the 2000 Olympics".
 In 2007, Buffett testified before the Senate and urged them to preserve the estate tax so as to avoid a plutocracy.
 Some critics argued that Buffett (through Berkshire Hathaway) has a personal interest in the continuation of the estate tax, since Berkshire Hathaway benefited from the estate tax in past business dealings and had developed and marketed insurance policies to protect policy holders against future estate tax payments.
 Buffett believes government should not be in the business of gambling, or legalizing casinos, calling it a tax on ignorance.

 Dollar and gold

 The trade deficit induced Buffett to enter the foreign currency market for the first time in 2002.
 He substantially reduced his stake in 2005 as changing interest rates increased the costs of holding currency contracts.
 Buffett remained bearish on the dollar, stating that he was looking to acquire companies with substantial foreign revenues.
 Buffett has been critical of gold as an investment, with his critique being based primarily on its non-productive nature.
 In a 1998 address at Harvard, Buffett said:

 It gets dug out of the ground in Africa, or someplace.
 Then we melt it down, dig another hole, bury it again and pay people to stand around guarding it.
 It has no utility.
 Anyone watching from Mars would be scratching their head.

 In 1977, about stocks, gold, farmland and inflation, he stated:

-Stocks are probably still the best of all the poor alternatives in an era of inflation – at least they are if you buy in at appropriate prices.
+Stocks are probably still the best of all the poor alternatives in an era of inflation—at least they are if you buy in at appropriate prices.

+He has made a number of remarks about gold.